What Is Fleet Management?

 You want to work with a company that you know will pick up the phone if you have an issue.
 You should never be confined to an 800 number.
 If the fleet management company values client service, they will provide a direct phone number to your designated account manager.

 Every fleet is different.
-What your business needs may be completely different from your competitor down the street, and not every fleet management company will offer the same services.
+Your business needs may be completely different from your competitors, and not every fleet management company will offer the same services.